REPEATER ETTIQUETTE & OPERATING PROCEDURES

 Interjecting a Comment:

-conversation and you want to make a “comment” you should come into the
+listening to a conversation and you want to make a “comment” you should come

-conversation between transmissions by first identifying with your call sign and
+into the conversation between transmissions by first identifying with your call

 with a comment”.
 If you are not able to join in the conversation due to time or